apmath-web/expenses/README.md

 # Expenses-service
-Ьicroservice calculating the maximum amount of payment
+Microservice calculating the maximum amount of payment

 ## For developers
 ### SetUp